ameerhamza0334/todo-angular-app/README.md

 This Project Structure is built upon TDD principles having acceptance tests before UI development and then API testing before API implementation.

+It's a basic todo applicaiton where a user can keep track of his/her todo tasks for the day, the design is minimalistic and only consist of a entry field where user can enter his task and it will be saved in the database and will appear on the list below.

 Project Structure consists of:
 - src/app : It contains the main code base of the project There is currently only one component due to the nature of the project.
 - src/models: This project contains all the data models that has been used as Typescript allows us to harness full potential of the Object Oriented Programming so, it's a good habit to handle data I/O through Models.